 One of the British authors, Cambridge University sociology professor David Stuckler, told 7DAYS that the findings were “very important to the UAE, which has very high rates of sugar consumption and diabetes”.

 An Abu Dhabi food expert also warned about drinking low-calorie fizzy drinks.
-He said: “Diet soda is not a health food.
-The products are regarded to be sugar and fat free but they are typically sweetened with artificial chemicals.”
+He said: “Diet soda is not a healthy food.
+The products are regarded to be sugar and fat-free but they are typically sweetened with artificial chemicals.”